Airborne lifetime of respiratory droplets: Abstract

 \section{Abstract}

-Respiratory transmission by airborne droplets is the leading mechanism by which SARS-CoV-2 spreads.
-Motivated by the pressing need to understand this spread, we formulate a model of the dynamics of respiratory saliva droplets, quantifying the relative contribution of key factors to the airborne lifetime of virus-carrying droplets.
-We consider a simple momentum balance to calculate the spread of respiratory droplets, accounting for their size evolution as they undergo vaporisation via mass and energy balances.
-The model shows how an increase in relative humidity leads to larger descent rates, which shorten the lifetime of droplets and therefore reduce the risk of transmission.
+We formulate a model for the dynamics of respiratory droplets and use it to study their airborne lifetime in turbulent air representative of indoor settings.
+This lifetime is a common metric to assess the risk of respiratory transmission of infectious diseases, with longer lifetime correlating with higher risk.
+We consider a simple momentum balance to calculate the droplets spread, accounting for their size evolution as they undergo vaporization via mass and energy balances.
+The model shows how an increase in relative humidity leads to higher droplet settling velocity, which shortens the lifetime of droplets and can therefore reduce the risk of transmission.
 Emulating indoor air turbulence using a stochastic process, we numerically calculate probability distributions for the lifetime of droplets, showing how an increase in the air turbulent velocity significantly enhances the range of lifetimes.
-The distributions reveal non-negligible probabilities for very long lifetimes, which potentially escalate the risk of transmission.
-The droplet model may be coupled with more detailed models for the air flow to study the lifetime and spread of saliva droplets in specific spaces.
+The distributions reveal non-negligible probabilities for very long lifetimes, which potentially increase the risk of transmission.

-Various viral diseases, including SARS-CoV-2, spread through respiratory transmission \cite{Bourouiba2021}.
-A leading precautionary measure to mitigate respiratory transmission is maintaining a `safe distance', reflecting \textit{a priori} knowledge on the spread of droplets and their time airborne.
-However, despite intense efforts to study the lifetime of saliva droplets \cite{Stadnytskyi2020,Bahl2020,Smith2020,Wang2021} and alleviate the risk of transmission \cite{Dbouk2020a,Khosronejad2020,Basu2020,Cummins2020,Abuhegazy2020,Khosronejad2021,Sharma2021,Bazant2021}, our understanding of the dynamics of airborne saliva droplets -- which dictates their spread and airborne lifetime -- remains limited.